 In December 2021, the government announced applications should go in to the Special Access Program (SAP) instead, which allows your MD to request access to Psilocybin Therapy for you if you have a serious illness and you've already tried other forms of treatment.
 Some have been approved for Major Depression.
-Still, it requires an application process and has not been incredibly straightforward to gain.
+Still, it requires an arduous application process and the legal approvals have been slowing down.

 Psilocybin Therapy is not typical therapy.
 It is about entering the space beneath the words and gaining access from the deeper wisdom of your emotions, your sensations, even your pain and tensions!

-As the journeyer, we also need to be steady enough in our lives to be able to gain the most benefit because it can stir stuff up pain from the past and leave us feeling very raw.
+As the journeyer, we also need to be steady enough in our lives to be able to gain the benefits because it can stir stuff up from the past and leave us feeling very raw.

-Most of us in the West live disconnected from our ancestral roots so we now turn to therapists who we know we can trust to guide us in this process.
+Most of us in the West live disconnected from our ancestral roots so many of us now turn to therapists who we can trust to guide us in this process.
 That said, the community traditionally chooses the community healers, the ones with the wisdom, and not the other way around.
 Age and experience can both be factors, but most important is the personal work that space holder has done and does themselves.
 The therapists that we should trust should hold the power of the wisdom that they have integrated through their lives and the humility of knowing what they do not know.

-In addition to legal journyes, I am more than happy to continue to provide integration sessions for people who are returning home from plant medicine journeys that have been difficult, confusing or not held in a proper setting with reverence and respect.
+In addition to legal journeys, I am more than happy to continue to provide integration sessions for people who are returning home from plant medicine journeys that have been difficult, confusing or not held in a proper setting with reverence and respect.
 I get it and have been blessed with strong and grounded mentors in those times.

-I feel honoured to assist people as they re-establish trust with their bodies and their healing intelligence in a safe space with gentleness and curiousity.
+I feel honoured to assist people as they re-establish trust with their bodies and their healing intelligence in a safe and brave space with gentleness and curiousity.

 This will give you an idea of a high-dose journey: Bill Richards (2020): What is a Psilocybin Session like?